On Fri, Jan 10, 2025 at 10:44 AM Enrique Llorente Pastora < ellorent@redhat.com> wrote:

 name_len);

 Oh, right.
 I didn't test this.
-Can't you just follow along where you
+Can't you just follow along where you are with 'offset'?
+I'm not sure, I didn't look into it.

 I cannot use offset since it's initialize with + header